Emin Çölaşan: Education and career

 Çölaşan finished his secondary studies in TED Ankara College and graduated from the Middle East Technical University with a degree in management studies.
 For a decade, he worked in various public institutions and started his journalism career in 1977 at the Istanbul daily Milliyet, shifting in 1985 as a regular columnist for Hürriyet, an influential position which he has maintained for nearly a quarter of a century.
 He is also the author of numerous books which focus primarily on malpractices within governmental and public circles in Turkey, as well as an instigator and/or party in frequent polemics centering on his discoveries of official malfeasance and misconduct.

 Controversies

 Çölaşan had been a critic of Turgut Özal, Turkey's Prime Minister from 1983 to 1989, who became the target of his 1980s bestseller books Turgut'un Serüveni [Turgut's Adventure] and Turgut Nereden Koşuyor?
-[Where is Turgut Running From?]. Çölaşan also criticized the incumbent AKP government, which is known to be the reason behind his 13 August 2007 firing from Hürriyet after 22 years of service.
+[Where is Turgut Running From?]. Çölaşan also criticized the incumbent AK Party government, which is known to be the reason behind his 13 August 2007 firing from Hürriyet after 22 years of service.

 A strong and passionate nationalist, Çölaşan has criticized the government's plans regarding the Kurdish problem.
-Emin Çölaşan is a secularist, has accused the AKP government for Islamism.
+Emin Çölaşan is a secularist, has accused the AK Party government for Islamism.